 The Tactical Research Unit (TRU) of Bond University was established in 2015 by Dr Rod Pope and Dr Rob Orr, and is a multidisciplinary, international team researching ways to enhance the protection and performance of tactical personnel in military, law enforcement and fire fighter/first responder organisations.
-Research informs education and consultancy services provided by the TRU to tactical groups and organisations.
+Research and uniformed experience informs education and consultancy services provided by the TRU to tactical groups and organisations.

 The mission of the Tactical Research Unit is to enhance the protection and performance of tactical personnel through pragmatic research, education and advice.